sarvarkhuja/angular-threejs/CONTRIBUTING.md

-# Contributing to Angular Authentication
+# Contributing to 3D Configurator

-I would love for you to contribute to Angular Authentication!
+I would love for you to contribute to 3D Configurator!
 As a contributor, here are the guidelines we would like you to follow:

 - [Bugs and Feature Requests](#issue)